falkr/ttm4115/pages/prep-statemachines.md

 All transitions need to have exactly one trigger, because they would otherwise never be started at all.
 A trigger is declared using a label on the arrow, followed by a `/`.
 This means that you should have a trigger label at all transitions, with the only exception being transitions starting at initial states, because their trigger is implicitly the start of the entire machine.

-A transition that starts at an initial state is also called _initial transition_.

 ## Actions